chandbud5/Social_Distancing_device/README.md

 So we have came up with a **simple solution** which can save many lives.
 We have made an *Arduino* based social distancing device.

 <h2>Working</h2>

 An *Ultrasonic Sensor* is configured with Arduino.
 Using this sensor we measure the distance of the user wearing this device and another person.
 If the distance is *less than* the required distance then the user will get an **Alert message** on their phone.
 After sending an alert message system will store the timestamp to the *database*.
 This data can be accessed from a web based potal where user can get statistics about their alerts along with timestamp.
 So using *web portal* the user can track their device activity.

+<h2>Benefits</h2>

+  - Get an alert on your mobile phone.
+  - Track your device activity.
+  - Taking care of your privacy we do not collect any other details about you.
+  - Cheap and Affordable solution.
+  - Small and compact in size.
+  - **Stay Safe and enjoy your work without any worries**